-Nancy Spiller, author of the memoir Compromise Cake (Counterpoint Press, 2013) and Entertaining Disasters: A Novel (with Recipes).
-Ms. Spiller was an editor at the Los Angeles Times Syndicate, and her articles and essays have appeared in such publications as Los Angeles Review of Books, Los Angeles Times Sunday Magazine, Cooking Light, and Salon.com.
+Nancy Spiller, author of the memoir It’s Compromise Cake: Lessons Learned From My Mother’s Recipe Box and Entertaining Disasters: A Novel (with Recipes).
+Ms. Spiller was an editor at the Los Angeles Times Syndicate, and her articles and essays have appeared in such publications as Los Angeles Review of Books, Los Angeles Times Sunday Magazine, and Salon.com.

 Click here to see KTLA’s interview with Nancy about her memoir Compromise Cake and the mental health issues it raises.